nim-lang/Nim/doc/manual.rst

 pure pragma
 -----------
-An object type can be marked with the ``pure`` pragma so that its type field which is used for runtime type identification is omitted.
+An object type can be marked with the ``pure`` pragma so that its type field which is used for execution-time type identification is omitted.
 This used to be necessary for binary compatibility with other compiled languages.

 An enum type can be marked as ``pure``.
 Then access of its fields always